HiAS7/The-Sauce-Book-Online/_classes/Wizard.md

 no larger than 3 feet on a side and weigh no more than 10 pounds, and its form must be that of a nonmagical object that you have seen.
-The object is visibly magical, radiating dim light out to 5 feet.\
+The object is visibly magical, radiating dim light out to 5 feet.<br/>
 The object disappears after 1 hour, when you use this feature again, or if it takes any damage.
 ##### Benign Transposition